 Time to start using that power wisely – and make sure that you play your part in the friendship too.

-How would you have responded to the questions on this week’s problem page?
+How would you have responded to the questions in problem page edition 39?
 I’d love to know.

-You can find more dating advice from your agony aunt online in these posts:-
+You can find more dating advice in these posts:-